-Concentration of credit risk with respect to trade accounts and leases receivable is limited due to the large number of customers and their dispersion across many geographic areas.
+Concentration of credit risk with respect to trade accounts and lease receivables is limited due to the large number of customers and their dispersion across many geographic areas.
 However, a significant amount of trade and lease receivables are with the U.S. government, with rental companies globally, with companies in the ready-mix concrete industry, with municipalities and with several large waste haulers in the United States.
 The Company continues to monitor credit risk associated with its trade receivables.

 Inventories - Inventories are stated at the lower of cost or market.
-Cost has been determined using the last-in, first-out (LIFO) method for 81.6% of the Company's inventories at September 30, 2016 and 79.7% of the Company's inventories at September 30, 2015.
+Cost has been determined using the last-in, first-out (LIFO) method for 82.2% of the Company's inventories at September 30, 2017 and 81.6% of the Company's inventories at September 30, 2016.
 For the remaining inventories, cost has been determined using the first-in, first-out (FIFO) method.